ringcentral/ringcentral-integration-for-hubspot/README.md

 ## Use

-Just goto Hubspot App marketplace, search `RingCentral`, connect it. then when click call button in Hubspot, you could choose call with RingCentral, check the video for detail.
+Just goto HubSpot App marketplace, search `RingCentral`, connect it. then when click call button in Hubspot, you could choose call with RingCentral, check the video for detail.

 ## Experimental Use